Careers

 3. Investigating complaints about oral health professionals

 Our vision is to reimagine oral health care oversight in BC.
-We draw from a shared legacy and rich diversity of thought to deliver modernized oral health care regulation.
+We believe that everyone will be able to see themselves in our vision statement: patients/public, oral health care professionals, and those within BCCOHP.

 • We put people first.
-We recognize that the most important resource in delivering our mission is the diversity and knowledge of people: those who do the work of regulation, the professionals we regulate, and the patients and public we serve.
+We recognize that the most important resource in delivering our mission is the diversity and knowledge of people.

 • We do what we say.
 We are committed to achieving meaningful outcomes for patients and the public, and to being transparent about our work and its impact.